danielaparker/jsoncons/doc/ref/jsonschema/jsonschema.md

 #### Using a URIResolver to resolve references to schemas defined in external files

-In this example, the main schema defines a reference using the `$ref` property to a second schema defined in the file shown below, `name.json`,
+In this example, the main schema defines a URI reference using the `$ref` property to a second schema defined in the file shown below, `name.json`,

 ```json